k4connect/docker-android-build-box/README.md

 The docker image is publicly automated build on [Docker Hub](https://hub.docker.com/r/mingc/android-build-box/) based on the Dockerfile in this repo, so there is no hidden stuff in it.
 To pull the latest docker image:

-    docker pull mingc/android-build-box:latest
+    docker pull k4connect/android-build-box:latest

-**Hint:** Use tag to sepecific a stable version rather than `latest` of docker image to avoid break your buid. e.g. `mingc/android-build-box:1.11.0`.
+**Hint:** Use tag to specific a stable version rather than `latest` of docker image to avoid break your buid. e.g. `k4connect/android-build-box:1.11.0`.
 Checkout **Tags** (bottom of this page) to see all the available tags.

 ## Usage